 Rosemont High School students continue to serve the community, building a strong sense of civic responsibility among the teens.
 Here, students are visited by Assemblyman Ken Cooley while manning a recycling booth at an Earth Day event.

 Andrew Maalouf was recently named “Mayor of Rosemont” for his dedication to Rosemont over the course of four years.
 Andrew is a key component in the Rosemont community and he has worked every Essence of Rosemont community event since 2010.Since then he has assisted in putting together community events and if you are planning an event in the community, you can be sure that Andrew is more than likely part of that committee.His Principal, Leise Martinez said that she often finds herself requesting for Andrew’s assistance whenever she needs something done that strengthens the community and builds positive rapport with families and students.

-This is an exciting 7-week program that gives incoming 9th and 10th grade students the privilege of helping out their community through service learning opportunities that address community issues and concerns.
+This is an exciting 6-week program that gives incoming 9th grade students the privilege of helping out their community through service learning opportunities that address community issues and concerns.
 After completing 120 hours of service, students will earn 5 high school elective credits.
 Free breakfast and lunch provided daily.
 Program includes Field Trips, performances, and an end of the summer Showcase!

 Times: Monday – Thursday, 8:00 AM – 2:00 PM

-Locations: C. K. McClatchy, John F. Kennedy, Health Professions, Rosemont, West Campus and Luther Burbank High Schools
+Locations: C. K. McClatchy, John F. Kennedy, Luther Burbank, Rosemont and West Campus High Schools

 Representatives from the Allstate Foundation presented Rosemont High School’s LEAD Academy with a $500 award promoting driver safety.
 LEAD students look forward to an ongoing partnership with Allstate.